 "The key is you have to love them like your own".

-Mohamed Bzeek has been a foster parent for terminally ill children for over 20 years.
+Mohamed Bzeek has been a foster parent for over 31 years, and has been fostering terminally ill children for over 25 years.

 Thank you again to everyone who has donated.
 Mohamed's story of love and dedication has clearly struck a nerve.